ant-design/ant-design/components/table/index.en-US.md

 Table total page count usually reduce after filter data, we defaultly return to first page in case of current page is out of filtered results.

 You may need to keep current page after filtering when fetch data from remote service, please check [this demo](https://codesandbox.io/s/yuanchengjiazaishuju-ant-design-demo-7y2uf) as workaround.

+Also you can use the action from extra param to determine when return to first page.

 ### Why Table pagination show size changer?